 Every Tuesday: Free blood pressure and glucose screenings provided by INTEGRIS Regency Home Care and Hospice.
 First Tuesday: Commerce Nutrition Center, 10:30-11:30 am.
 Second Tuesday: Nine Tribes Tower, 10-11 am.
 Third Tuesday: Miami Senior Center, 10-11 am.
 Fourth Tuesday: INTEGRIS Baptist Village, 9-10 am.

-December 3: Alzheimer’s Support Group meets the first Tuesday of each month, 11 am, Generations 4th floor visiting room.
+March 4: Alzheimer’s Support Group meets the first Tuesday of each month, 11 am, Generations 4th floor visiting room.
 Call 918.542.3391.

-November 7: Autism Support Group meets the first Thursday of each month, 5:30 pm, Miami First Baptist Church Fellowship Center, 24 S. Street S.W., with Dr. Alan Carnahan.
+March 6: Autism Support Group, meets the first Thursday of each month, 5:30 pm, Miami First Baptist Church Fellowship Center, 24 S. Street S.W., with Dr. Alan Carnahan.
 Call 918.919.0148.